(All Saints with St Philip’s) ( All Saint’s with St Andrew’s)

 In November 1909 the All Saints Parish Magazine gives ‘A Patrol has come into existence in the last few weeks with its HQ at the Parish Rooms under the leadership of Mr. J P Howard of 19 Maldon St. “Boys of 10 years and upward, who are not afraid of hard work and of the rain…”‘

-This report is largely taken from the All Saints Parish Magazine an d the alteration in titles is not registered as an event that alters the relationship between Church and Troop.
+This report is largely taken from the All Saints Parish Magazine and the changes and additions in titles is not registered as events that alter the relationship between Church and Troop.
 The Troop is a point of pride and a Church initiative, not as in many magazines, just something that occupies space in the Parish Hall.
-Like many Churches they were discussing alternative Boy’s/ Men’s clubs and in October 1908 a Young Mens Club was started which ran until at least 1911
+Like many Churches they were discussing alternative Boy’s/ Men’s clubs and in October 1908 a Young Men’s Club was started which ran until at least 1911

 They had 8 boys by Christmas and ‘It is hoped that by Christmas most of them will have procured the full equipment and will then be admitted in due form.’